Introduction to Defect Tracking Tools

 2) To track those bugs which were reported

 Please note that both the bug tracking tool or defect tracking tool is the same thing.
-In this article, both terms mean the same
+In this article, both terms mean the same.

-Types of Defect Tracking Tools:
+Types of Defect Tracking Tools

 Bugzilla was made online for users in 1998.
 It is a highly mature bug tracking tool or defect tracking tool.
-It helps the tester to report bugs, keep track of existing or reported bugs, also provides features of marking a bug as issue or enhancements or similar type of requests.
+It helps the tester to report bugs, keep track of existing or reported bugs, also provides features of marking a bug as an issue or enhancements or similar types of requests.

 - Advanced Search – Bugzilla has advanced features in which users can search a bug with the full text of the bug.
-Advanced search bug could be further extended to customize search as per the user requirement
+Advanced search bug could be further extended to customize search as per the user requirement.

 - Email Notification – Bugzilla provides a feature of email notification in which the user gets notified via email if any changes are made in the bugs like a comment is done or any other changes are done to the bug